Collection of property rates

 - the property is pending demolition or re-development

-At the annual estimates meeting on November 25th, 2019, the City Council determined the vacancy refund for the local financial year ending 31st December 2020 at 25%.
-The relevant extract from the minutes of that meeting is set out below:
+At the annual estimates meeting on November 26th, 2020, the City Council determined the vacancy refund for the local financial year ending 31st December 2021 at 30%.

 Please note that if an application for a vacancy credit is not received, the rates will be deemed to be payable and collection will be pursued.